LeandroTreu/mc-parkour-generator/README.md

 <p align="center">
     <img src="src/mpg_icon.png" width="190" height="80">
 </p>
-This is a parkour generator for Minecraft Java Edition (Vanilla).
+MPG is a parkour generator for Minecraft Java Edition (Vanilla).
 It is based on Minecraft function files which allow to place multiple blocks in a Minecraft world with only one in-game command.

-Supported Java Edition versions: 1.13 - 1.21
+Supported Java Edition versions: `1.13 - 1.21`

 ## How to use
 The app creates a datapack which you can copy and paste into your Minecraft world's datapack folder.